-When should my child begin learning the sport of volleyball?
+When should my child begin playing / learning the sport of volleyball?

 Boys and girls may begin to play recreational volleyball as early as the age of 4 or 5.
 However, this is merely a personal preference for parents.
 At VCNebraska, we believe that young kids benefit from receiving correct training at a young age, but we do not push kids to make volleyball their sole sport.
 We believe kids attain full athletic development when they participate in as many sports as possible.

 How do I know what age group my son / daughter falls into?

 Locate your child's birthdate on the chart below to find out what age group they belong in.

 |16 and Under||1998||1998||1998||1998||1999||1999||1999||1999||1999||1999||1999||1999|

 What is a typical club volleyball season like?

 Club volleyball seasons vary in length and commitment based on age groups.
 Most ages will start their club season at the beginning of January and will run through the end of April.

 11-12's Program: January 1 - April 30th with no postseason tournaments